trulynotafan/keet-identity-key/README.md

 - `timestamp`: a timestamp at which the id was bootstrapped
 - `identityPublicKey`: the root public key the proof links to
 - `devicePublicKey`: the public key the proof attests to

+If no data is attested to, ie. we are just verifying a device key, then `attestedData` should be passed as `null`.

 Optionally pass any of `timestamp`, `identityPublicKey` or `devicePublicKey`.
 Verification will fail if: